 – Do a waste audit by keeping a diary of what’s going out into your normal waste bin

 This is a really great way of checking what waste is coming out of your household and what is having the biggest negative impact.
-Grab a notebook and each time something goes into the normal bin, jot it down.
+Grab a notebook or download my home eco checklist over on Etsy and each time something goes into the normal bin, jot it down.
 Each time that item goes out again, pop a mark next to the note, you will quickly begin to see where problems lie and what may need tackling.

 – Make lists of areas you’d like to change, ones that you’d enjoy researching and that will stick